At a Glance

 We think this is how you could land Financial Controller 1 year FTC

-Familiarise yourself with the specific financial regulations and compliance standards relevant to multi-academy trusts.
-Understanding the Academy Trust Handbook and Academies Accounts Direction will give you a significant edge in discussions during interviews.
+Familiarise yourself with the specific financial regulations and compliance standards relevant to the education sector, particularly the Academy Trust Handbook.
+This knowledge will not only help you in interviews but also demonstrate your commitment to the role.

 We think you need these skills to ace Financial Controller 1 year FTC